sgraber/Graber/README.md

 A bill of materials is forthcoming.
 That said, it is really pretty straight-forward once you have the laser cut frame put together.
 I will also add some basic labeling to each part to make assembly easier.

+NOTE: The long term goal is to make this 3D printer completely laser cuttable.
+Right now the x-motor and x-idler parts remain the only parts that are not laser cuttable.
+These parts will follow soon.

 License
 =======